Yaroslav-stack/factorial_programme/README.md

 ### In what cases can it be useful?

-:white_check_mark: If you often use factorials in your programs
+:white_check_mark: If you often usecombinatorics in your programmes

 I think that's all.
 I'd love to hear of other uses for it.